3 millennials on what they learned working for their immigrant parents

 It taught me the value of hard work—and passion

-Jacqueline Horani, 30, launched her legal consulting company, Horani Law, PLCC, in March of last year.
+Jacqueline Horani, 30, launched her legal consulting company, Horani Law, PLCC, in March of this year.
 Based in Nebraska and New York, Horani’s goal is to offer affordable legal advice to small businesses and nonprofits by offering her services on a sliding scale.
 Horani says that growing up in her parents’ businesses made her think about how to help entrepreneurs create sustainable communities.

 Her mother, born in Germany, and her father, born in Jordan, met at the American University of Beirut.
 They immigrated to the U.S. in the 1970s where her father completed his PhD in animal nutrition.
-By the time Horani was born, her family had settled in Nebraska, where her mother eventually opened an antique shop.
+By the time Horani was born, her family had settled in Nebraska, where her mother eventually opened a resale shop.
 By the time Horani was eight, she was helping run the register.
 When Horani was 10, her father opened his own restaurant and gourmet grocery store stocked with Middle Eastern foods, and she bused tables and restocked shelves.

 Horani says that having these sorts of responsibilities at a young age gave her insights into the hard work and passion that goes into running a small business.
 “There is a lot of stress in creating everything yourself,” Horani says.
 “When I went to law school, a lot of my passions kept coming back.
 [I asked myself] ‘How do I give myself the ability to do something I love but also feed back into this community of family-owned businesses?'”

-Note: Correction: An earlier version of this article incorrectly stated the year Horani launched her business.